yxuco/fabric-operation/service/README.md

 # clean and build for local test on Mac
 make

-# test using fabric-sample byfn, assuming that the sample is installed in $GOPATH/src/github.com/hyperledger/fabric-samples/first-network
+# test using fabric-sample byfn, assuming that the fabric-sample is installed in $GOPATH/src/github.com/hyperledger/fabric-samples/first-network
 make run

 # build and copy for Kubernetes, assuming that fabric network is started using '../network/network.sh start'